Blog

 The Early Dance Circle Lecture 2025

-For dancers, For musicians, News
+For dancers, For musicians

 Reconstructing Seventeenth-Century Maypole Dance: Dance, Experience, Culture Main Speaker: Bryony May Kummer-Seddon (Associate Lecturer, University of Lincoln) with comments about modern Maypole dancing by Mike Ruff.
 28 February 2025, 7:30 pm, on Zoom.
 Bryony’s lecture will explore the reconstruction of historic maypole dancing, and its associated traditions, with a focus on seventeenth century England.
 The event is free with donations (optional) but requires registration.
 See the EDC events page for more information and a link to registrations.
 The lecture will be recorded and distributed after the event if you cannot attend.
 EDC Events Page